fferwan/itinera-api/README.md

 ## Specificities

-To import this project from eclipse, use the import existing maven projects

-This application will create at launch :
+To import this project from eclipse, use the import existing maven projects Then, run the project as *Maven install*, and finally with *Spring Boot App* This application will create at launch :
 - The models in JPA with an implementation of a class managing the ids (Entite)
 - The models and its associated repository